How to use crypto: 8 digital asset utilities

 Use case #8.
 Equity tokens

-Dapps are built using liquidity pools, which accumulate liquidity from users in form of different cryptocurrencies.
-Contributors get rewards like a a share of trading fees.
+Dapps are built using liquidity pools, which accumulate liquidity from users in the form of different cryptocurrencies.
+Contributors get rewards like a share of trading fees.
 Subsequently, they use equity tokens to claim back their locked assets.
-The can also use these tokens to add liquidity to other pools.
+They can also use these tokens to add liquidity to other pools.

 Buying and selling digital currencies on crypto exchanges